Rick Gates charged in Mueller's Russia probe: Who is he?

 What has he been charged with?

-The 32-count indictment returned by a federal grand jury in Virginia in February alleges that Gates and Manafort doctored financial documents, lied to tax preparers and defrauded banks – using money they cycled through offshore accounts to spend lavishly, including on real estate, interior decorating and other luxury goods.
+A 32-count indictment, unrelated to allegations of misconduct during the Trump campaign, returned by a federal grand jury in February alleged that Gates and Manafort doctored financial documents, lied to tax preparers and defrauded banks – using money they cycled through offshore accounts to spend lavishly, including on real estate, interior decorating and other luxury goods.

-Specifically, Gates is accused of 11 counts related to filing false income tax returns and three counts of failure to report foreign bank and financial accounts.
-Along with Manafort, he’s accused of nine counts of bank fraud and conspiracy to commit bank fraud.
+Specifically, Gates was accused of 11 counts related to filing false income tax returns and three counts of failure to report foreign bank and financial accounts.
+Along with Manafort, he was accused of nine counts of bank fraud and conspiracy to commit bank fraud.

-The indictment also alleges that Gates and Manafort fraudulently obtained more than $20 million from financial institutions in loans after their Ukrainian work subsided.
-It increases the amount of money Manafort, with the help of Gates, is accused of laundering to $30 million.
+The indictment alleged Gates and Manafort fraudulently obtained more than $20 million from financial institutions in loans after their Ukrainian work subsided.
+The indictment also increased the amount of money Manafort, with the help of Gates, is accused of laundering to $30 million.

-Gates has struggled with his lawyers, with his initial representation withdrawing after they acknowledge “irreconcilable differences” with their client.
+Gates has struggled with his lawyers.
+His initial representation withdrew after acknowledging “irreconcilable differences” with their client.

-The charges against Gates and Manafort do not relate to any allegations of misconduct related to the Trump campaign.
+Gates pleaded guilty to the charges on Feb.
+23 – a strong indication that he is planning to cooperate with Mueller’s investigation as it continues to probe the Trump campaign.

+“Notwithstanding that Rick Gates pled today, I continue to maintain my innocence,” Manafort responded to Gates' guilty plea in a statement.
+“I had hoped and expected my business colleague would have had the strength to continue the battle to prove our innocence.
+For reasons yet to surface he chose to do otherwise.”

-Fox News' Brooke Singman, James Rosen, Sam Chamberlain, Zoe Szathmary and Jodie Curtis contributed to this report.
+Fox News' Brooke Singman, James Rosen, Jake Gibson, Sam Chamberlain, Zoe Szathmary and Jodie Curtis contributed to this report.
 The Associated Press also contributed to this report.